admin-ch/CovidCertificate-Apidoc/README.md

 - [Specification of EU digital greeen certificate](https://ec.europa.eu/health/ehealth/covid-19_en)
 - [Code repository of EU digital greeen certificate](https://github.com/eu-digital-green-certificates)

+## HOWTO use the covid certificate generation and revocation API ?

 ## Third party system integration

 ### Prerequisites

-1. Only authorized users (natural persons) can access the generation and revokation API.
+1. Only authorized users (natural persons) can access the generation and revocation API.
 Authorized users are determined by the swiss cantons or [FOPH](https://www.bag.admin.ch/bag/en/home.html).
 2. Verification API is freely accessible.
 3. Third party systems have to sign an agreement with [FOITT](https://www.bit.admin.ch/bit/en/home.html) in order to access the generation and verification API.